-This hymn contains densely packed theology of the Incarnation, calling to mind St Paul's words to the Philippians that Christ did not count equality with God a thing to be grasped but emptied himself, taking the form of a servant, born in the likeness of man.
-This he did for our salvation, by humbling himself and taking on human nature, by entering into death and destroying it.
+This hymn contains densely packed theology of the Incarnation, calling to mind St Paul's words to the Philippians 2.5-11.
 Like we sang in the refrains, we petition Christ to save us.

-The last refrain we'll consider is that of the Beatitudes, which we currently only use on Great and Holy Friday, "In thy Kingdom, remember us, O Lord, when thou comest into thy Kingdom."
+The last refrain we'll consider is that of the Beatitudes, "In thy Kingdom, remember us, O Lord, when thou comest into thy Kingdom."
 These words, taken from the repentant thief hanging next to Jesus, emphasize that the Beatitudes are about the Kingdom of God.
 The Beatitudes show this themselves, for two of them promise the kingdom of heaven.